GENERAL INFORMATION FOR POLICE OFFICER APPLICANTS

 All uniforms and required equipment are furnished by the department with the exception of the service weapon, shoes, handcuffs, and whistle.

 Police Officers are eligible for normal retirement after twenty (20) years of service computed at three (3%) percent per year up to a maximum of 75%.
-The retirement plan is supported by the City and is contributory on the part of the employee, who is required to contribute eight and one-half (8.5%) percent of his/her (pre-tax) gross salary.
+The retirement plan is supported by the City and is contributory on the part of the employee.
+Additionally, Officers can participate in up to an 8 year Deferred Retirement Option Program (D.R.O.P.).

-Vacation is accrued at a rate of 120.12 hrs. per year; nine (9) paid holidays and three (3) personal holidays per year.
+Up to 5 weeks of vacation annually; nine (9) paid holidays and three (3) personal holidays per year.

 There is also sick leave benefit (with options to convert sick leave to vacation or cash.)

-After one (1) year of service with the City, a Police Officer may participate in the Tuition Refund program for partial or full reimbursement of tuition for job-related college course work (based on grades).
+After one (1) year of service with the City, a Police Officer may participate in the Tuition Refund program for up to 100% of state tuition for job-related* college course work (based on grades). *includes other city jobs